Satellile/yara/readme.md

     yara preview

 to open an always-on-top window that automatically displays the most recently generated image.
-Settings to configure the window location/size, or to toggle always-on-top/mouse passthrough and more are available in the config file ('yara config').
+Settings to configure the window location/size, or to toggle always-on-top/mouse passthrough and more are available in the config file (`yara config`).

 ## Open the Folder Containing the Config File